strato-net/strato-transcripts/whisperx_readme.md

 A complete pipeline for automatically transcribing video/audio files with speaker identification (diarization) and formatting for Jekyll websites.

+---

+## 🚨 RTX 5070 / Blackwell GPU Users

+**If you have an NVIDIA GeForce RTX 5070, please use the dedicated setup guide:**

+📄 **[SETUP_RTX_5070.md](SETUP_RTX_5070.md)** - Complete Ubuntu 24.04 setup for RTX 5070

+The RTX 5070 requires special setup (PyTorch nightly, manual patches, specific drivers).
+The dedicated guide covers everything from fresh Ubuntu install to working transcription.

+**For other GPUs (RTX 20/30/40, GTX 16-series, AMD), continue with the guide below** ⬇️

+---

 ## Table of Contents
 - [What This Does (ELI5)](#what-this-does-eli5)
 - [Quick Start](#quick-start)